-- name, address, contact telephone number and other contact details such as email address;
+- your name, address, contact telephone number and other contact details such as your email address;

 - payment information (such as credit card or bank details);

-other personal information required to provide our services in specific cases; and
+- other personal information required to provide our services in specific cases, for example, certain information to complete police checks and property transactions, if relevant; and

 - details of your use of our products or services.

-You are not obliged to provide personal information to InfoTrack, however in many cases, if personal information we request is not provided, we may not be able to supply the relevant product or service that you have requested from us.
+You are not obliged to provide personal information to InfoTrack.
+However, in many cases, if you do not provide your personal information to us, we may not be able to supply the relevant product or service that you have requested from us.